Domaine Philippe Alliet - Chinon Blanc 2014

 Nose

-aromas of citrus fruits and baked apples (caramel)
+aromas of citrus and baked apples (caramel)

-beautiful fruitiness of Chenin
+the lovely fruitiness of Chenin

 Serve